8er8/better-trace/docs/source/cli.md

 # CLI

 ## Description
 You can run better-trace by using your shell.
-It is good if you want to not modify a python file.
+It is good if you don't want to modify a python file.

 ## Basic usage
 ```bash